cositools/cosi-setup/README.md

 ### Windows

 Please use Ubuntu 20.04 or 22.04 using the Windows subsystem for Linux (WSL).
 Windows 11 together with WSL2 is strongly recommended for easy GUI access.
 There is a known bug in WSL2 which makes the MEGAlib/ROOT menu bars show up at random places on the screen.
+That'a a WSL2 / ROOT bug.

 ### Clusters and supercomputers